viosca/Auto-Cards/README.md

 };
 modifier(text);
 ```
-14. Select "Library" on the left
+14. Select the `Library` tab on the left
-15. Delete everything you see there
+15. Delete all code within said tab
 16. Open my full Library code (hyperlink below) in a new browser tab
 - [Library code](./src/library.js)
-17. Copy my *full* code from the page above and paste it into your scenario's Library script
+17. Copy my *full* code from the page above and paste it into your empty `Library` tab
 18. Click the big yellow "SAVE" button in the top right corner
 19. And you're done!
 20. Keep in mind that any adventures played from your scenario will include Auto-Cards (this also applies retroactively)